SamarthKasar123/wp-plugin-performance-monitor/QUICK_START.md

 ## 📞 Contact & Questions

-This project demonstrates practical WordPress development skills specifically aligned with rtCamp's enterprise client needs.
+This project demonstrates practical WordPress development skills aligned with enterprise client needs.
 It's not just a coding exercise—it's a solution to real problems that WordPress agencies face.

-**Ready to discuss how this approach can benefit rtCamp's enterprise WordPress solutions!**
+**Ready to discuss how this approach can benefit enterprise WordPress solutions!**

 ---

-*This project showcases the exact combination of WordPress expertise, enterprise thinking, and modern development practices that rtCamp values in their Associate Software Engineer role.*
+*This project showcases the combination of WordPress expertise, enterprise thinking, and modern development practices valued in professional web development roles.*